Switching to ARM on Amazon EC2 has brought nothing but happiness.

 performance

-The red vertical line is after the switch.
+The red vertical line indicates the point after the switch.

 ALB Response Time